Supervision details

 I specialise in supervising couple and relationship therapists and have been a core tutor on ‘The Certificate in Couples and Relationship Therapy’ run by the Grove since 2019.

-I have studied with both The Couples Institute in the USA to adopt their Developmental Model approach and also Tavistock Relationships in London, who are well known for their psychodynamic/psychoanalytic approach.
+I have studied with The Couples Institute in the USA to adopt their Developmental Model approach, I use RLT, IMAGO and also a psychodynamic lens from my training with Tavistock Relationships in London.

 My main areas of practice include: